wwt/testing-time-java/README.md

 non-leap year they get notified on March 1st instead.

 We'll wrap up testing with the following two cases, and we'll be ready to ship:
-- On leap year, you should be notified of a Feb 29th birthday on the exact day
+- On leap year, notify Feb 29th birthday on exact day
-- On leap year, you should be not be notified on March 1st
+- So that we don't notify twice on leap year, on leap year, do not notify Feb 29th birthday on March 1

 If you want to see the completed solution, check out the [repo on GitHub](https://github.com/wwt/testing-time-java)!